ec-data/trump-russia-study/docs/musing_on_intelligence_report.md

 trip to Greece/Italy (Nerano, Capri, Spetses, Skiathos, Malta) easily found through timestamp/EXIF data with photos in late July 2016 (they travel a lot, take pictures often).

-ShouldTrumpRun.com (Cohen, Stewart Rahr) in 2011/2012
+ShouldTrumpRun.com (Cohen, Stewart Rahr) in 2011/2012, related legal issues with FEC

 DraftTrump2012.com (Roger Stone, who has an extensive history of corruption) in 2011